Are hippies just people?

 Pat Roberts, a probation officer who covers most of the Slocan Valley, said the so-called hippie element contributes little to criminal activity in the Valley.

 “They’re expected to have drugs,” said Ms. Rogers, but that’s the extent of their criminal activity.
-As far as violent crimes, “not by hipies.”
+As far as violent crimes, “not by hippies.”

-Most breaking and entering and mischeif incidents are caused by children from better homes in the area, she said.
+Most breaking and entering and mischief incidents are caused by children from better homes in the area, she said.

 Within the Valley, hippies are accepted, she said.
 But on the fringes, where they’re not so easily accepted, the trouble starts.

-She said there is more tenion at Mt.
+She said there is more tension at Mt.
 Sentinel School near Crescent Valley on the edge of the Valley than there is at W.E.
 Graham Secondary School in Slocan, inside the Valley.

-Though many of these people need social assitance to get started in the Valley, they’re definitely not all welfare bums, said M. Rogers.
+Though many of these people need social assistance to get started in the Valley, they’re definitely not all welfare bums, said M. Rogers.

 More longhairs in the Valley seem to know what they want and they’re doing it,” she said.